SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param list biometricData: The enrollment biometric data.
     :param dict biographicData: The enrollment biographic data.
     :param list documentData: The enrollment biometric data.
+	:param str finalize: Flag to indicate that data was collected.
     :param string transactionID: The client generated transactionID.
     :return: a status indicating success or error and in case of success the enrollment ID.